astronomer/docs/astro/best-practices/upgrading-astro.md

 For more details about the `upgrade-test` command, see [Testing your Astro project locally](https://docs.astronomer.io/astro/cli/test-your-astro-project-locally#test-before-an-astro-runtime-upgrade).

-### Rolling back Deployments
+### Roll back Deployments after a broken upgrade
-In the case of emergencies, a rollback to a previous deploy can be used to downgrade the Astro Runtime version.
-Astro's rollback functionality, akin to Git's `revert` feature, makes use of Astro's deploy history.
+In the case of emergencies, you can roll back to your previous deploy to downgrade the Astro Runtime version.
+Astro's rollback functionality is similar to the Git `revert` command.
 Rollbacks revert project code only, keeping environment variables and other configuration unchanged.
 Also, downgrading erases any data related to newer features.
-For these reasons, we recommend viewing rollbacks only as a measure of last resort.
+For these reasons, Astronomer recommends using rollbacks only as a last resort.

 :::danger